 Around 140 objections were submitted to the council during the formal consultation period during January.
 They are all available to view on the council’s planning website, but for ease of reference, some of the key objections can be downloaded here (they will each open in a new browser tab):

 - Carolyn Jones Planning Services on behalf of the Sidings Residents’ Association

 - Joint letter by Mark Drakeford AM and Kevin Brennan MP

-Once the Planning Committee does meet, Councillor McKerlich and a representative of the Sidings Residents’ Association will each have 5 minutes to make any further representations in person before the Committee.
+Once the Planning Committee meets in June, Councillor McKerlich and our planning advisor will each have 5 minutes to make any further representations in person before the Committee.
 Taff Housing will have a right of reply and can speak for 5 minutes as well.